codeformilwaukee/WeCountCovid19/README.md

 ---

 > Hi friends, in order to “flatten the curve”, we need to know more about what and where COVID-19 symptoms are.
 Testing is limited, so an online survey has been developed (in Milwaukee!).
+Every voice counts.
+We all count.
 >
-> The idea is simple:  If you or a loved one are sick, whether or not you have had any test for COVID-19, please use a phone or computer and go to WeCountCOVID19.com and report symptoms confidentially.
+> The idea is simple:  If you or a loved one are sick, whether or not you have had any test for COVID-19, please use a phone or computer and go to www.WeCountCOVID19.com and report symptoms confidentially.
+Every voice counts.
+We all count.
 >
-> More information is provided at https://bit.ly/2XlXl92.
-Would you help to share by passing this message along to your friends and family members?
+> Would you help to share by passing this message along to your friends and family members?
+Every voice counts.
+We all count.

 ## En Español